istio/istio.io/content/blog/2018/export-logs-through-stackdriver/index.md

 Common setup for all sinks:

-1. Enable [StackDriver Monitoring API](https://cloud.google.com/monitoring/api/enable-api) for the project.
+1. Enable [Stackdriver Monitoring API](https://cloud.google.com/monitoring/api/enable-api) for the project.
 1. Make sure `principalEmail` that would be setting up the sink has write access to the project and Logging Admin role permissions.
 1. Make sure the `GOOGLE_APPLICATION_CREDENTIALS` environment variable is set.
 Please follow instructions [here](https://cloud.google.com/docs/authentication/getting-started) to set it up.